-This specialty from the Italian provinces of Modena and Reggio in the region Emilia-Romagna is also called balsamic vinegar, although it is not really conventional vinegar and the manufacturing process has been completely different for centuries.
-Legend has it that the then most powerful Italian nobleman, Duke Boniface of Canossa (985-1052) gave the German Emperor Henry IV (1050-1106) a vial on his proverbial passage to Canossa (30 km west of Modena).
-But that can not be right, because the Canossagang did not take place until 1077 and at this time Boniface was no longer living.
+This specialty from the Italian provinces of Modena and Reggio in the region Emilia-Romagna is also known as balsamic vinegar, although it is not actually conventional vinegar and the manufacturing process has been completely different for centuries.
+Legend has it that Duke Bonifatius of Canossa (985-1052), the most powerful Italian noble at the time, gave the German Emperor Henry IV (1050-1106) a bottle on his proverbial journey to Canossa (30 km west of Modena).
+This cannot be true, however, because the Canossa walk only took place in 1077, and by this time Boniface was no longer alive.

-But it is possible that Henry IV met the balsam by Mathilde (1046-1115), the daughter and ruler-successor of Boniface.
-In any case, it is certain that Lucrezia Borgia (1480-1519) ate a spoonful of balsamic a day as a refreshment for body and soul.
-The princes of Este first introduced a classification of the "Aceto Balsamico" in the middle of the 16th century.
+But it is possible that Henry IV got to know the balsamic vinegar through Mathilde (1046-1115), the daughter and successor of Boniface.
+In any case, it is guaranteed that Lucrezia Borgia (1480-1519) took a spoonful of balsamic vinegar every day as a refreshment for body and soul.
+The princes of Este first introduced a classification of "Aceto Balsamico" in the middle of the 16th century.

 In the 1980s, a separate DOC classification for "Aceto Balsamico Tradizionale di Modena" was created, but then abandoned.
 Now everyone is allowed to make a balsamic vinegar, but not to call it traditional, this is reserved for the two production associations "Consorzio Produttori di Aceto Balsamico Tradizionale di Modena" and "di Reggio Emilia".
 The differences between the two producers lie in the grape varieties used and in the categorization.
 The starting product for Balsamico Tradizionale is cooked grape juice,